Proposed Plan for 2012-13 Winter Holiday Closure

 Thus, in accordance with University personnel policies and applicable labor agreements, employees would have the choice of the following options to cover the non-paid holidays during the closure period:

 - Employees may utilize vacation days in advance of their actual accrual.

 - Newly hired employees, represented and policy-covered, may utilize their vacation accruals without having six continuous months on pay status.

 During the planned break period, the UCLA Health System and certain essential-service facilities will continue to remain open.
-Deans, Vice Chancellors or Organization Heads to whom this responsibility has been delegated will need to determine if any facilities under their management will need to remain fully or partially open during the closure and arrange for appropriate staffing.
-These approval decisions need to be submitted to Facilities Management, with a copy to the Office of the Executive Vice Chancellor and Provost.
+Deans, Vice Chancellors or Organization Heads to whom this responsibility has been delegated will determine if any facilities under their management will need to remain fully or partially open during the closure and arrange for appropriate staffing.
+These decisions should be forwarded to the Assistant Vice Chancellor—Facilities Management.